VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Identifying Aggregates

-In the Windows Azure table storage based implementation of the event store that the team created for the V1 release, they used the aggregate id as the partition key.
+In the Windows Azure table storage based implementation of the event store that the team created for the V1 release, we used the aggregate id as the partition key.
 This makes it efficient to locate the partition that holds the events for any particular aggregate.